 We need to go back to the 1970s, when the fledgling ABA entered the basketball fray with its multi-colored ball and the unthinkable three-point line.
 The ultimate goal was for the NBA to absorb its competitor, and a deal was finally reached in 1976.
 One small problem: the NBA only wanted four of the ABA's six teams.
 The Kentucky Colonels and the Spirits were not needed.

 Kentucky's owner took a payout of $3.3 million, but the Silnas took the long approach.
-They took just $2.2 million, plus 1/7th of the remaining four teams TV revenue... in perpetuity.
+They took just $2.2 million, plus 1/7th of the TV revenue of the remaining four teams... in perpetuity.
 You can see where this is going.

 In 2014, the NBA finally succeeded in buying out the Silnas, terminating the Spirits for good.
 The price? $500 million.
 Perhaps the Silnas decided to sell because they lost a lot of money to one Bernie Madoff...